coruus/rijn/expansion/README.markdown

 About 10 cycles slower that Shay Gueron and Vlad Krasnov's implementation for Windows in NSS.

-Shay Gueron gives an example in his [AES-NI whitepaper][aesniwp] of doing inline AES key-expansion using AESENCLAST for the 128-bit case.
+How?
+By avoiding AESKEYGENASSIST in favor of AESENCLAST+PSHUFB.

+## Details

-After writing this code, I discovered that his and Vlad Krasnov's implementation of [key expansion for NSS on Windows does][nss_masm], in fact, uses just this approach.
+After writing expand.s, I discovered that his and Vlad Krasnov's implementation of [key expansion for NSS on Windows does][nss_masm], in fact, uses just this approach.
 Plus another clever trick involving shifting.
 (The implementation for [Unix systems][nss_gas] in NSS uses AESKEYGENASSIST, oddly enough.)

-How?
-By avoiding AESKEYGENASSIST in favor of AESENCLAST+PSHUFB.

 Crystal Well (i7-4850HQ), Turbo Boost disabled: